 4. Cadbury Creme Egg

 They may be sweet and have a rather questionable filling, but these Cadbury chocolate Easter eggs are a guilty pleasure we can't resist.
-Until we eat more than one, then we've had our fill for the year.
+Until we eat more than one, then we've had our fill for the year of these candy eggs.

 3. Russell Stover Milk Chocolate Easter Bunny